L

 NB: These were their bios at the time of their presentation.
 Some of the speakers have since changed positions.

-Founder of the Series
+Founder and Director of the Series

 Dr. Moya Bailey is Associate Professor of Communications at Northwestern University.
 She is the digital alchemist for the Octavia E. Butler Legacy Network and an MLK Visiting Scholar at MIT.
 She is the author of Misogynoir Transformed: Black Women's Digital Resistance (2021, NYU Press).